chuck21619/TypePublic/README.md

 ## Changing documents with arrow keys
 if the workspace view is at the beginning or end of a document, hitting arrow up (if at the beginning) or Down (if at the end) will move to the next or Previous Document in order.

-## Good aesthetics
+## New docs start in the middle
-The first line of text in a document starts around the middle of the workspace.
+The first lines of text in a document starts around the middle of the workspace.
 The more text that is entered will push the first lines of text up toward the top of the workspace.
 This keeps the text at eye level in the beginning and is good visual ergonomics.

 # Outline
 The outline is a list of links to every H1, H2 and, H3 tag in the document.
 It is positioned (horizontally centered) in either the left margin of the workspace or in its own Sideboard.